fbpx

 In the Museum, I can look closely at the art and objects but I won’t touch them as they are very fragile.

-There is audio in the space that includes bird noises, sirens and traffic sounds.
-I may need to wear my noise cancelling headphones, and that’s ok.
+There are currently some construction noises in the Museum.
+I may like to wear noise cancelling headphones, and that’s ok.

 花弁 Hanabira (Gentle Petal)

 This exhibition has bright walls, some reflective surfaces, a video and soundtrack.
-I may need to wear tinted glasses and noise cancelling headphones.
+I may need to wear tinted glasses or noise cancelling headphones, and that’s ok.

 As I enter, I notice stools, beanbags and a mat on the floor with cushions.
 I am welcome to sit on any of these and gently craft a flower.